BioJulia/GenomicAnnotations.jl/README.md

 end
 ```

 The macro `@genes` can be used to filter through the annotations.
-The keyword `gene` can be used to refer to the individual `Gene`s. `@genes` can also be used to modify annotations.
+The keyword `gene` is used to refer to the individual `Gene`s. `@genes` can also be used to modify annotations.
 ```
 @genes(chr, :feature == "CDS")
 @genes(chr, length(gene) > 300)